Shiv-D-Coder/Docker_IA/_posts/2024-04-23-welcome-to-jekyll.markdown

 ## Dockerfile Explanation

-This Dockerfile is used to create a Docker image for a Python-based application, specifically a Flask app with a SQLite database.
-Let's break down each instruction:

 ### `FROM python:3.10-slim`

 - This line specifies the base image to use for building our Docker image.
 Here, we're using the official lightweight Python image with Python 3.10.